The Best Mayan Riviera Cenotes (in Cancun, Puerto Morelos and Playa del Carmen)

 Despite all of these adrenaline-inducing activities offered, the cenote remains mostly quiet and free of people.
 Upon arrival, it is as though you have discovered at a truly local destination.
 Nobody else was there at the same time as us (we stayed for several hours, even doing a little bit of a photo shoot) and this appears to be the theme of this cenote according to Tripadvisor reviews.

 Cenote Zapote is not just a great set of 3 cenotes, perfect for families to explore, but it is also one of the best cenotes in Puerto Morelos for scuba diving!
 This is because of the amazing “hells bells” that are a series of impressive formations lining the edges and ceiling of the cave inside Cenote Zapote.
-They look like elephants feet or lampshades, and there are hundreds of them!
+They look like elephant feet or lampshades, and there are hundreds of them!
 The bones of a fossilized sloth from the last Ice Age were also found by divers in this cenote – exciting!

 Cenote Zapote can be accessed as part of a park called Cenotes Zapote that is built up for tourists and has all the facilities you need, as well as zip lines and other adrenaline-inducing activities.
 This makes it great to keep your family entertained for the whole day.
 The three cenotes inside the park are Cenote Palmas, Cenote El Abuelo Che, and Cenote Zapote.

 If you are wanting to dive and see the Hells Bells, you will need an advanced divers certificate and at least a bit of cenote diving experience.
 The cenote entrance is quite narrow, but underwater it opens up into a large cavern, where the Hells Bells speleothems can be seen.
 Before you arrive, however, there is a sulfur cap from 4 to 100 feet thick that can easily disorientate divers and also means that whatever is underneath is marked by complete darkness.
+Zapote is the best cenote near Puerto Morelos for diving.

 Head on over to our sister site Cenote Finder to find even more cenotes in Puerto Morelos.